ExampleTeam2/lost-and-found/deliverables/240310_Proposal & Commitment/Proposal_group_ExampleTeam.md

 ## Experiment Tracking Tool Approach

 "Describe shortly how you will use the experiment tracking tool and which one you plan to use.
 We use wandb.ai"

+To keep track of our experiments and ensure reproducibility, we plan to use an experiment tracking tool.
+Specifically, we will use wandb.ai, a popular tool that allows for easy logging, visualization, and comparison of machine learning experiments.
+With wandb.ai, we can track our model's performance, hyperparameters, and other relevant metrics.
+This will enable us to compare different experiments and make informed decisions about which approaches to pursue further.
+By using wandb.ai, we can ensure that our experiments are well-documented and reproducible, which is essential for both research and development purposes.